gym-routine-tracker/gym-routine-tracker.github.io/index.markdown

 ## Features

 - Independent WatchOS app, not requiring companion iOS app.
 Leave your iPhone at home!
 - LARGE text in RUN mode, for those with presbyopia.
-Leave your cheaters in your locker!
+Leave your reading glasses in your locker!
 - Prioritizes convenience, quick interactions, and the basic needs of the recreational fitness user.

 ### Quick and easy setup